ruricolist/cmd/README.md

 - `:&>>`, `:>>&` Append stdout and stderr.
 - `:<<<` Provide input from a “here string”.

-Note that redirections are interpreted according to the rules for Lisp keywords (only the first occurrence of a keyword argument matters), not the side-effecting rules for redirections in POSIX shells.
+Note redirections are interpreted according to the rules for Lisp keywords (only the first occurrence of a keyword argument matters), not the side-effecting rules for redirections in POSIX shells.